MicrosoftDocs/ai-builder/ai-builder-docs/before-you-build-text-classification-model.md

 ## Prerequisites

 - Training data should be in a Dataverse table.
-- Make sure your administrator has assigned you a security role with Read privilege to training data.
+- Make sure your administrator has assigned you a security role with read privilege to training data.
-- You have appropriate permissions to create entities in your Dataverse environment.
+- You have appropriate permissions to create tables in your Dataverse environment.
 - AI Builder category classification supports the following languages: English, French, German, Dutch, Italian, Spanish, and Portuguese.
 If you try to classify text items in other languages, your model might not work properly.

 ## Data format